 The last kind, after all this pressing, is not technically called olive oil at all – it’s called ‘olive pomace oil’.
 This is made when the solid residue from previous pressings (the pomace) is chemically dissolved and turned into oil, it has less olive notes and tastes quite neutral.
 It will have very little or almost none of the nutrients and antioxidants found in EVOO.
 Some countries have actually gone as far as banning the sale of olive pomace oil.

 - You may pay a little more, but you’re getting all the benefits and antioxidants.

 - The flavour is far superior.

 - Many European governments subsidise olive oil production, so prices on imported olive oils may be lower.
 However, if you buy local rather than imported, you are supporting our farmers, our economy and job creation – and that makes it really worth the few extra Rands.
 Support local!

-In summary, your best bet, if you want the real deal with all the goodness and benefits, is to look for local, cold pressed/extracted extra virgin olive oil.
+In summary, if you want the real deal with all the goodness and benefits, your best bet is local, cold pressed or extracted EVOO.
 We have an incredible choice of locally produced oils that fit this bill and you’ll find many in the 3 categories of delicate, medium and intense, which suit different styles of cooking.
 The best option is to try a few in each style to find the one that best suits your palate.